 Delivering good performance

-- The board is responsible for ensuring good performance, and as such, has a clear strategy to achieve this.
+The board is responsible for ensuring good performance, and as such, has a clear strategy to achieve this.
 The board meets annually with the executive team in November to review the group’s specific strategic priorities.
-In April, the board reviews the group’s three-year strategic plans and budgets, and approves the key performance measures and targets of all executives.
+In April 2021, the board reviewed the group’s three-year strategic plans and budgets, and approved the key performance measures and targets of all executives.
 The board oversees the implementation of the strategic plans throughout the year.

-This past year, we published MultiChoice eLearning modules aimed at our directors and senior management.
-These modules, which were tailored to our internal policies and processes, cover topics such as the JSE Listings Requirements, corporate governance, King IV, trading in securities and the specific duties of our directors.
+We have MultiChoice e-learning modules for directors and senior executives.
+These modules are available to all our directors and senior managers on the MultiChoice Academy platform and are tailored to our internal policies and processes.
+The modules cover topics such as the JSE Listings Requirements, corporate governance, King IV, trading in securities and directors' specific duties.

-The board and all board committees’ charters include the onus of annual assessments.
-Assessments of the performance by the board, individual directors and its subcommittees are conducted every second year.
-However, performance in general is considered every year as part of the review of the board’s composition and its committees.
+The board and its committee charters include the onus of annual assessments.
+Assessments of the performance by the board, individual directors and its committees are conducted every second year.
+However, performance in general is considered every year as part of the review of the board's composition and its committees.
 The lead independent director leads the evaluation of the chair.